An eclectic mix of brands combine in our vintage cocktail resulting in a complicated, slightly sweet taste with hints of chocolate.

 Malted Milk Balls Match an old-time candy with this vintage cocktail for extra chocolate notes.
 See shopping details in Ingredients post.

-We've got more recipes for food in the shape of a ball in 10 Black Tie
+We've got more recipes for hosting a funky ball in 10 Black Tie